eikek/sharry/README.md

 ```

 This creates a file in `modules/server/target/scala-2.12` named
-`sharry-*.jar.sh`.
-This is an executable jar file and can be used to run
+`sharry-server-*.jar.sh`.
+This is an executable jar file and can be used
-sharry:
+to run sharry:

 The `--console` argument allows to terminate the server from the
 terminal (otherwise it's `Ctrl-C`).
 By default a